Tax Abatement Disclosures

 The GASAC reviewed a draft project proposal for this project as part of its discussion of project priorities at its March 2012 meeting.
 The members ranked the project in the top five.

-: The project staff is conducting research to gain an understanding of the use and types of tax abatements provided by state and local governments as well as current reporting practices.
-In August 2011, the GASB received academic research focusing specifically on stand-alone property tax abatement programs (SAPTAPs).
-The additional research being conducted by the project staff expands that scope to identify other forms tax abatements, which taxes are being abated, how the abatement process functions, and what, if any, information governments are currently reporting.
+At the end of 2012, the project staff conducted a literature review to gain an understanding of the use and types of tax abatements provided by state and local governments as well as current reporting practices.
+The academic research funded by the Crain grant focused specifically on stand-alone property tax abatement programs.
+The literature review expanded that scope to identify other forms tax abatements, which taxes are being abated, how the abatement process functions, and what, if any, information governments are currently reporting.

-At the February 2013 meeting, GASAC members included this project as one of the top eight highest priority projects.
+At the February 2013 meeting, GASAC members included this research as one of the top eight highest priority projects.

 1Wassmer, Robert W. “The Increasing Use of Property Tax Abatement as a Means of Promoting Sub-National Economic Activity in the United States” (December 12, 2007).
 Available at SSRN: http://ssrn.com/abstract=1088482.